Advertisement

 Vitamin A

 This fat-soluble vitamin is important for eye health and the growth and formation of cells.
-Vitamin A comes in two forms—preformed and provitamin A. When provitamins, like beta-carotene, enter the body, they are converted into vitamin A. Beta-carotene is abundant in fruits and veggies like carrots, kale and cantaloupe.
-Preformed vitamin A, meanwhile, can be found in milk and eggs.
-Most Americans get enough vitamin A, making deficiencies rare.
+Vitamin A comes in two forms, preformed and provitamin A. When provitamins, like beta-carotene, enter the body, they’re converted into vitamin A.

-If you consume too much preformed vitamin A from supplements—which is pretty easy to do—you might experience dizziness, skin irritation or pain in joints and bones.
-You’re probably better off tossing together a colorful salad before tossing back a pill.
+If you consume too much preformed vitamin A from supplements—which is pretty easy to do—you might experience dizziness, skin irritation, or pain in joints and bones.
+You’re probably better off tossing together a colorful salad instead of taking a pill.

 An Image